Poorva-git/Poorva-git/README.md

-# 💫 About Me:
+# 💫 About Me

-Hey there! 👋 I’m Poorva Soni, a 3rd year Computer Science (AI) student and a Frontend Developer who loves crafting smooth,<br> user-friendly web interfaces with modern technologies.<br><br>
+Hey there! 👋 I'm **Poorva Soni**, a **4th-year B.Tech Computer Science (AI)** student passionate about building user-friendly web applications and solving real-world problems with data.

+💻 I'm currently strengthening my skills in **SQL, Python, Excel, and Data Analytics** while continuing to improve my **Frontend Development** expertise.

+🚀 I'm actively building projects, practicing Data Structures & Algorithms, and growing my GitHub portfolio to prepare for software engineering and data-focused roles.

+🌱 Always eager to learn new technologies, collaborate on exciting projects, and continuously improve as a developer.

 ## 💻 Tech Stack